andreamussap/improve-the-docs/content/docs/api_management/userdocs/hybrid_home.md

 date: 2019-7-5

+description: >
-description: &gt; A hybrid integration approach simplifies the use of diverse technologies and enables different types of integration across your enterprise.
+    A hybrid integration approach simplifies the use of diverse technologies and enables different types of integration across your enterprise.
 Learn how to take advantage of the mesh governance capability of AMPLIFY Central to centrally manage APIs and microservices across multiple cloud and on-premise environments.

 ---